Weightlifting at the 1996 Summer Olympics – Men's 76 kg

 These are the results of the men's 76 kg competition in weightlifting at the 1996 Summer Olympics in Atlanta.
 A total of 24 athletes entered this event.
+The weightlifter from Cuba won the gold, with a combined lift of 367.5 kg.

 Results

 Each weightlifter had three attempts for both the snatch and clean and jerk lifting methods.
 The total of the best successful lift of each method was used to determine the final rankings and medal winners.